<?xml version="1.0" encoding="UTF-8"?>

 &lt;a href="/annual-fireplace-stove-maintenance"&gt;&#xD;

-annual fireplace and stove maintenance in Rifle
+annual fireplace and stove maintenance services in Fruita

 &#xD;